A library for making Promises more friendly, fluent, and fun(ctional).

 You also may want to check out the BDD spec, which gives an overview of how we expect these things to work.

-This changes a promise of a value into a promise of an object describing the
+settle / settleAllThis changes a promise of a value into a promise of an object describing the

 result.
-The finally resolved object has a status
+The finally resolved object has a status property that is either

-, and also provides access to the reason or value.
+"fulfilled" or "rejected", and also provides access to the reason or value.

 methods of the promise so that you can perform operations on them later, as well

-as having accessor to query the state of promise
+as having accessor to query the state of promise.

-FunPromise.try(() => doSomething(explosivelyFailingParamCalculation()));
+tryFunPromise.try(() => doSomething(explosivelyFailingParamCalculation()));

 FunPromise.try(async () => {